benbucksch/uninav/README.md

-uninav
+TopicNav
 ======

-3D navigation of topics in the Digital Universe
+3D navigation of topics in Larasol